ceramic-sf/quick-boi-source/bolq.md

 Plurality voting, or "first past the post", is where each district chooses one seat based on who has the most ("plural") votes.
 It tends to give a disproportionately large vote count to the [two largest parties](#two-party-systems-are-ideal).
 This reduces the likelihood of minority parties getting votes and leading to coalitions and compromises.
 While it can give the most votes to the party that had fewer total votes, this is less of a problem than the overall goal, which is to be able to remove a [bad leader peacefully](#democracy-is-about-peaceful-dethroning).

-Plurality voting is better at peaceful dethroning than proportional voting because: it tends toward a two-party system, which allows unpopular parties to be voted out (if there are two, then the votes act to reject one ofer the other).
+Plurality voting is better at peaceful dethroning than proportional voting because: it tends toward a two-party system, which allows unpopular parties to be voted out (if there are two, then the votes act to reject one over the other).
 The proportional voting system [encourages multiple small parties](#the-problem-with-proportional-voting-systems), so there may be 20 parties, and the most popular might only have 10% of votes.
 So even though 90% of people don't want them to win, they will be given power, and allowed to retain power if the situation keeps happening.

 *Plurality voting systems encourage error correction.
 Plurality voting prevents a situation where a bad small party cannot be removed.
 Voting for one seat per district prevents small parties from gaining and keeping power despite not having minority of votes.*